arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

     </strong>
     <p>
         2024-07-11:<br>
-        I'm gonna choose a goal for my life,<br>
+        I choose a goal for my life,<br>
+        I choose a plan for my goal,<br>
+        I choose to act for my goal.
     </p>
 </span>